pbrianmackey/WorldOfWarcraftAddOn/README.md

 #Introduction to WoW Addon Development

+This tutorial shows you what you need to get started building WoW add ons.
+I have links to important tutorials.
+And I show you a way to setup your environment to speed and ease the development process.
+This tutorial is geared towards Mac.
+Translating to a PC should be pretty easy to do.
 Building AddOns for World of Warcraft requires a few tools and just 3 files:

 * WorldOfWarcraftAddOn.lua
 * WorldOfWarcraftAddOn.toc